 One difficulty in our way lies in the fact that we cannot comment upon any of the statements, nor can we take part in agreeing or disagreeing with any of them.
 Our business was simply to place before the readers the views of the learned scholars of religion about the personality of this leader.
 Allah is to be thanked, in that we have done this job.
-The decision to be made rests with the reader.
-Our own decision can be made when we have gone beyond these statements and thrown full light on his life story.
+The decision to be made rests with the readers.
+Our own decision can be given when we have gone beyond these statements and thrown full light on his life story.

-ABU HANEEFAHHIS TRAINING AND EDUCATIONHIS TEACHERSHIS PUPILS.
+ABU HANEEFAH HIS TRAINING AND EDUCATION HIS TEACHERS HIS PUPILS.

 Hazrat Abu Haneefa was born in the time of Abdul Malik bin Marwan's Caliphate in 80 A.H.
-He left this world at 150 A.H., 151 A.H., or 152 A.H.
-He passed fifty-two years of his life under the Ummayyad period of the Caliphate and twelve years under the Abbaside Caliphate.
+He left this world ia 150 A.H. or 151 A.H. or 152 A.H.
+He passed fifty-two years of his life under the Ummayyad period of Caliphate and twelve years under the Abbaside Caliphate.
 He got his early upbringing in Kufa during the governorship of Hajjaj bin Yousuf Thaqafi.
-From his adolescence, he was an eyewitness to the hard-heartedness, cruelty, and evil nature of Hajjaj.
-At the time of the death of Hajjaj, he was about fifteen years old.
+From his adol scence he was an eye-witness to the hardheartedness, cruelty, and evil nature of Hajjaj.
+At the time of the death of Hajjaj, he was about fifteen years of age.

-He witnessed that the governors of different territories were chalking out their own programs aside from the Islamic way of life.
+He witnessed that the governors of different territories were chalking out their own programmes aside of the Islamic way of life.
 The people were being subjected to limitless tyranny.
 Few officials felt any qualms of conscience in torturing inrocent Muslims.
-The racial prejudices were in the audience.
+The racial prejudices were in the acendent.
 The Arabs and the non-Arabs were splitting apart on a vast scale.
-The non-Arabs were being victimized just because they were born out of Arabia.
-It is obvious that such conditions should have nurtured sentiments of revolt against the social setup in the mind of a discerning person.
-He should have been ready to take part in any movement designed to end such a tyrannous organization.
+The non-Arabs were being victimised just because they were born out of Arabia.
+It is obvious that such conditions should have nurtured sentiments of revolt against the social set-up in the mind of a discerning person.
+He should have been ready to take part in any movement designed to end such a tyrannous organisation.

 The early life of Abu Haneefah was that of a merchant and a manufacturer.
 He was a dealer in cloth merchandise.
 He was passing his days quite happily.
-There was enough money and space.
+There was enough money and to space.
 It has not been ascertained as to how many years he passed under the fostering care of his father.
-This much, however, is certain that the prevailing atmosphere and the setup of the government were such that a person of abilities should be able to attain an eminent position, and by virtue of his potentialities, he should be able to carve for himself an enviable status.
-Kufa, on its part, was emerging as a center of learning at this time.
+This much however, is certain that the prevailing atmosphere and the set-up of the government were such, that a person of abilities should be able to attain to an eminent position, and by dirt of his potentialities, he should be able to carve for himself an enviable status.
+Kufa on its part was emerging into a centre of learning at this time.
 Academic meetings were convened there.
-There were discussions and debates on all sorts of subjects. notably on politics, beliefs, faith, and so on.
-The outcome of all this was that the tendencies of the Ummat came to a head by the time of the termination of the Ummayyad hegemony, such that they could not have been conceived earlier.
-Polemical wrangling, jurisprudence poetry, and prose each commanded their own separate circle of activities in Kufa.
-The polemical discussion revolved around the topics of predestination, belief, unbelief, and the character of the companions of the Holy Prophet (S.A.).
-Abu Haneefa got particularly interested in this circle, and he got himself enrolled therein.
+There were held discussions and debates on all sorts of subjects. notably on politics, beliefs, Faith and so on.
+The outcome of all this was that the tendencies of the Ummat came to a head by the time of the termination of the Ummayyad hegemony, such that could not be conceived earlier.
+Polemical wrangling, jurisprudence poetry and prose each commanded its separate circle of activities in Kufa.
+The polemical discussion revolved round the topics of predestination, belief, unbelief, the character of the companions of the Holy Prophet (S.A.)
+Abu Haneefa got particularly interested in this circle and he got himself enrolled therein.